thiagoeu/API-GOLANG/README.md

 go run ./main.go

-$ This API works as a crud to openings vagacy jobs
+$ This API works as a crud to openings jobs

    - Create
    - Delete